hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 ### Start network, create channel, and deployCC

-If you are doing it for the first time, run:
+If you are doing it for the first time, run the start.sh either in local or docker mode.
+Run in local mode if  you want to use hardhat ethereum node for testing locally or run in docker mode when you want to use the ethereum network via infura:
 ```bash
 sh start.sh {local|docker}
 - local : will start API server without docker container, it will read  envs from `typescript_app/.env`